-Pynchon’s Bleeding Edge has the particularity of being a post-traumatic postmodern novel about traumatic events that both readers and author directly witnessed in a personal way.
+Pynchon’s Bleeding Edge has the particularity of being a post-traumatic postmodern novel about traumatic events that he directly witnessed and affected him personally.
 However, these events were also experienced in the public sphere through highly mediated—though also minute-by-minute—reports, thus allowing for these events to be simultaneously lived as past and present compulsive repetition of trauma and reported with virtual critical distance and identification at the same time.
 There is an interest in exploring how the postmodern formulas of surrogate posttraumatic narration apply to a type of historical trauma that might be providing both immediate identification and critical distance.

 In the first part of Bleeding Edge, the ghostly anticipation of an imminent loss (namely, events taking place before the attacks) is combined in subsequent plot development with empathic modes of working through such loss that involve an allegorical use of virtualized experience in the second part of the novel (events taking place after the attacks).
 The traumatic event itself is represented in chapter 29 as a climactic “loss,” that is, a climax expected by readers that is nonetheless elided from the text, and only indirectly reported and mediated by live TV news.
 The climax anticipated by posttraumatic anxiety proleptically depicted in preceding chapters and culminating in chapter 28 is deferred to a lyrically heightened elegiac lament in chapters 30 to 40 that elicits empathic engagement in readers.
 In this article, I contend that the first part of Bleeding Edge anticipates traumatic response to the 9/11 attacks by means of a proleptic narrative that acts out a surrogate identification with the victims.
 This first part is however balanced in the second part of the novel, which proposes working through the more immediate, non-surrogate loss of 9/11 by means of an empathic unsettlement that creates the necessary space for aesthetic and historical critical distance.